KnowledgeGarden/pi-clj/README.md

 The process is not at all being conducted in a Clojiure-like mannter; rather core.clj is aimed at a working project - Wave Theory of Sound - and exceptions which occur during *lein run* become the targets for transliteration.

-Collaboration on this project are invited.
+Collaboration on this project is invited.